unicodeveloper/raise-ai/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/this-nice-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some nice feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/nice-feature`)
 5. Open a Pull Request

 ---